 Why is In-App Messaging a Better Chat Service Alternative?

 In-app messaging is a modernized form of live chat because customers can enjoy an asynchronous form of communication.
 Not only can users send a message and then exit the app without deleting the conversation, but they can also receive push messages when an agent has responded to their inquiries.
-These notifications can provide relief to visitors because they will know the instant that their queries have been addressed.
+These notifications can provide relief to visitors because they will know the instant that their queries have been addressed which offers a much more efficient level of customer service automation.

 Visitors can share more than just text with in-app messaging, such as screenshots, links, and other forms of media.
 When customers are having difficulty explaining their issue, they simply take a screenshot of the display and send it to the agent.
 This ability makes the experience easier for customer service representatives and customers because both will have a visual reference to look to for clarification on the issue and reach a solution that much faster.
 Traditionally, support ticketing only left room for text which can easily add to a problem rather than be part of the solution.

 Messaging within an app or on a website gives customer service agents access to user information and history so users do not have to introduce themselves when they need assistance.
 Having this information not only speeds up the process of receiving help, but also allows agents to keep records of issues that customers had previously reported to customer service support.
-Since most customers do not want to repeat conversations, this feature makes the experience quicker and smoother.
+Since most customers do not want to repeat conversations like they would have with live chat, this feature makes the experience quicker and smoother.

 Additional Information about In-App Messaging vs. Live Chat

 For more information about the benefits of in-app messaging over live chat, visit: